Stripper: Male strippers

 Until the 1970s, strippers in Western cultures were almost invariably female, performing to male audiences.
 Male and female strippers also perform for all types of adult audiences.

-The modern male stripper show usually involves full nudity, although sometimes they may retain underwear, especially g-strings, bikini briefs or thongs throughout the show, or only remove all clothing for a brief time.
-Performances are usually fully choreographed, involve dance routines and a costume of some sort.
-Prominent male strip groups include the Dreamboys in the UK & Chippendales in the US.

-A male stripper will likely perform at club, bar, workplace or private home with private advanced bookings or ladies nights being prevalent over strip clubs which is the norm for female strippers.
-This is different from the Chippendales scene that emerged to prominence in the 1980s with today's norm being one sole performer, or a series of individual performers rather than a group of strippers.
+Male stripping became popular with the advent of the Chippendales dance troupe in the 1980s and received another boost in the 1990s with the film The Full Monty.

+The modern male stripper usually strips down to his underwear.
+Performances are generally choreographed and typically involve a costume.
+Male strippers mostly perform at private advanced bookings (such as bachelorette parties), ladies' nights and at gay clubs.

 The social psychologist Richard Tewksbury says that male strippers 'masculinise' the role; thus are not disempowered in the way that, he asserts, female strippers are.

 Sexuality and gender bias

 Ethnographic research has observed that strippers, regardless of sexual orientation, have a tendency to treat female customers differently than males.
 Because of the non-physical motivations ascribed to female intimacy, dancers select women to approach who are smiling and sitting comfortably with open body language such as uncrossed arms, actively participating with the crowd, laughing and engaging with fellow customers, and applauding for dancers at the main stage also increase the likelihood they will be approached.
 Dancers tend to avoid women with unfriendly facial expressions or visibly hostile body language, again regardless of sexual orientation.
 In order to become approached, men must indicate financial potential through their appearance.
 Women must demonstrate their good attitude and willingness to participate in club activities.
 At that point, a woman's perceived profitability is also a factor in a dancer's decision to approach a female patron.
 The presence of male companionship has been cited in research as an indicator used by dancers to gauge the profitability of a female once she is perceived to be a customer.